codlocker/DASSH-IPFS-App/README.md

 - **Fault Tolerance and Reliability:** Data is replicated across multiple nodes in the network, providing redundancy and ensuring data availability during network problems or cyberattacks.

 - **Efficient Resource Utilization:** By incorporating Bloom filters, Undying Totem significantly reduces the necessity for external queries to identify malicious activities, thereby saving on resources and enhancing response times without compromising on security.

-## Scenarios of Application

-- **Airport Cybersecurity:** In the event of a cyberattack that disrupts airport operations, Undying Totem ensures that passenger information and flight details remain accessible, securing both passenger management and airport security operations.

-- **Healthcare Data Protection:** Should hospitals lose access to patient data due to a cyberattack, Undying Totem enables the quick retrieval of medical records and diagnostic results, minimizing impact on patient care.

-- **Infrastructure Resilience:** By applying CAS and IPFS, Undying Totem fortifies the resilience and security of interconnected critical infrastructure, ensuring smooth operation even under enhanced tension or direct attacks.

 ## How It Works